book-tools/audnexus-pmm-series/README.md

 Plex.
 This is done by generating collections from the "Mood" tags that Audnexus adds to each book's metadata from each Audible series they are a part of.

-Plex-Meta-Manager is "project that has been designed to ease the creation and maintenance of metadata, collections, and playlists within a Plex Media Server".
+Plex-Meta-Manager is "a project that has been designed to ease the creation and maintenance of metadata, collections, and playlists within a Plex Media Server".
 There are other tools made with a similar purpose such as [Plex-Auto-Collections](https://github.com/mza921/Plex-Auto-Collections) but